 The die was then cast.
-Judas' treason was known to all, and he would move at once to effect Jesus' delivery to the chief priests
+Judas' treason was known to all, and he would move at once to deliver Jesus to the chief priests

 Matthew 26:26 And as they were eating, Jesus took bread, and blessed [it], and brake [it], and gave [it] to the disciples, and said, Take, eat; this is my body.